 The French/Italian-inspired menu is split into ‘character’ sections (and cooked by husband, co-owner and ex head chef of Le Gavroche – Diego Ferrari).
 Feeling ‘curious’?
 Try the crispy veal sweetbreads.
 Feeling ‘subtle’ – how about roasted John Dory?
 And what about ‘robust’?
 Pigeon, roasted on the crown, with confit leg – or try each Caractère trait with their £78 tasting menu.

 Details: 209 Westbourne Park Road, W11 1EA

-Maris G’s comes to us from Robin Gill’s ever-expanding stable of first-rate restaurants (which now count places like Sorella and Darby’s) – and it certainly doesn’t disappoint.
-Once you’ve found it – and finding it is not a easy task – you’ll be treated to a parade of Italian dishes, moving from the south of the boot in summer to the northern portion in winter.
+Maris G’s comes to us from Robin Gill’s ever-expanding stable of first-rate restaurants (which now includes places like Sorella and Darby’s) – and it certainly doesn’t disappoint.
+Once you’ve found it – and finding it is not an easy task – you’ll be treated to a parade of regional Italian dishes, moving from the south of the boot in summer to the northern portion in winter.

 Details: Coe House, 2-4 Warwick Ln, W14 8FN

 There’s no hot tub here.
 We’ll just get that one out of the way early.
 But misleading name aside, the rest of the The Big Mama Group’s (Gloria, Ave Mario, Circolo Popolare) latest flamboyant, ridiculously-fun and slightly (okay, very) over-the-top Italian restaurant delivers on all fronts.
 It’s housed in a huge old bank – now overgrown with trees, plants, red banquettes and about a million other loud design touches – where you can eat pasta from a giant wheel of pecorino cheese, and chocolate fondue that’s been made with half a kilo of Grand Cru Dark Valrhona.